We’re committed to building leaders at every level in every sector.

 She is a passionate, articulate advocate for problem-solving, innovation, and effective leadership.
 Her mission is to inspire, equip and connect individuals and teams to seize opportunities, face challenges, and accelerate impact in their communities and places of work.
 She knows that everyone has more potential than they realize, that those closest to the problem understand the problem best, and that leading to unlock the potential in others and actually solve problems can result in both progress and joy.

 In addition to her regular speeches to students, businesses and non-profits, she is the founder and Chairman of Carly Fiorina Enterprises, and of Unlocking Potential, a non-profit organization that invests in human potential by supporting local leaders who are solving problems in their communities and places of work; equipping them with the behaviors, characteristics, disciplines and tools to increase their leadership and problem-solving capacity.
-On By Example, an upcoming podcast (currently in production), Carly and her team will use the experiences, stories and lessons from innovators and problem-solvers to teach practical, real-world solutions to challenges many listeners face.
+On By Example, a leadership podcast, Carly and her team will use the experiences, stories and lessons from innovators and problem-solvers to teach practical, real-world solutions to challenges many listeners face.

 She started out as a secretary for a 9-person real-estate business and eventually became the first woman ever to lead a Fortune 50 company.
 When Carly was recruited to lead HP in 1999, the industry was facing the worst technology recession in 25 years.
 Under Carly’s leadership, revenue grew, innovation tripled, growth quadrupled, and HP became the 11th largest company in the U.S.